w3c/publ-wg/admin/FPWD-s/PreliminaryPublicationRequest.md

 Denis,

-this is just a preliminary publication request.
+This is just a preliminary publication request.
 The Publishing Working Group has requested a FPWD transition for three documents[1], to be published on the Thursday, 4 of January.
-The two documents are:
+The three documents are:

 - Web Publications:
 - Packaged Web Publications:
 - Web Annotation Extensions for Web Publications

-The two document snapshots are already available
+The three documents snapshots are already available

 - https://w3c.github.io/wpub/snapshot/
 - https://w3c.github.io/pwpub/snapshot/
 - https://w3c.github.io/wpub-ann/snapshot/

-And I will put them on the /TR/2018/ as soon as we have the Director's decision.
+I will put them on the /TR/2018/ as soon as we have the Director's decision.

 All three documents go through pubrule's checker.